Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/README.md

 00401103  ClaDebugProcess.clw:62 - _main
 ```

-The first column above shows the hex number which represents the memory address where the call occurred.
-The top line is the address in memory where the call to ```Example6StackTraceC``` occurred.
+The first column above shows a hex number which represents the memory address where the call originated from.
+The top line is the address in memory where the call to ```Example6StackTraceC``` originated from ```Example6StackTraceB```.

-The centre column above shows the ```filename.clw``` and the line number in the source code file.
+The centre column above shows the ```filename.clw:nnn``` and the line number in the source code file.

 The third column above shows the procedure name that line 142 can be found in.